- £307 per week

 Perfect for families and friends to explore this vibrant harbour and beautiful sandy beaches nearby.
 You can enjoy a variety of shops, restaurants and cafes all on your doorstep and the South West Coast Path is also within easy walking distance form the cottage.

-Living Room: TV with DVD only at present (no tv channels available but this will be amended very soon), table and chairs for 4.
+Living Room: TV with DVD, table and chairs for 4.

 Kitchen: Slimline dishwasher, fridge with freezer box, Bosch tassimo coffee machine, microwave grill oven, washing machine.